With so many people working from home and getting extended screen time these days, chances are you would benefit from a standing desk.

 Standing Desk Ergonomics

-Here are some things to consider when adjusting the height and ergonomics of your standing desk.
+Here are some things to keep in mind when adjusting the height and ergonomics of your standing desk.

 Is your keyboard at the right level?

 Whether standing or sitting, you want your elbow at a 90-100 degree angle while using your computer.
 Look for that angle when adjusting the height of your desk, and tweak the height as needed until it feels comfortable.